Frequently Asked Questions

 Professionals throughout the dental industry as well as the American Academy of Pediatric Dentistry (AAPD) recommend starting dental checkups as early as six months of age.
 On average, this is when a child’s teeth begin to show.
-Dr. Wilson will be able to examine the health of your child’s first few teeth, check for proper growth development, assess soft tissues, and the oral airway.
+At Smile Center for Kids we will examine the health of your child’s first few teeth, check for proper growth development, assess soft tissues, and the oral airway.
 Proper oral hygiene, diet, and toothpaste type will also be discussed.

 When Should I Change My Child’s Toothbrush?

-Dr. Wilson recommends getting a new toothbrush at least every three months.
+We recommend getting a new toothbrush for your child at least every three months.
 If your child is using an electronic toothbrush, check the recommendation for the type of toothbrush because you may not have to change the brush head as often.
 If your child has gum disease, Dr. Wilson highly recommends you change your child’s toothbrush more often.
 After brushing, it’s very important to wash and rinse their brush out with hot water and then store it upright in a place it can dry between uses.
 This will help in the prevention of germs and bacteria as well as keep their toothbrush clean.

 How Do I Know If My Child Has Gum Disease?